 This tiki bar is far from tacky.
 With passion fruit Moscow mules and fresh coconut cocktails, you’ll feel like you’ve stepped off the street and into the Swiss Family Robinson home.
 Gather here any night of the week for kitschy drinks or head down on Wednesdays for trivia, where you can test your Gilligan’s Island expertise.

 Moxi Museum | 125 State Street

 With rotating art installations and hands-on exhibits, the Moxi museum brings curious minds of all ages through its doors.
 As the newest addition to the Funk Zone, the Moxi adds an entirely new flare of creativity, science, and art to the area.
 Check out Moxi on Friday nights for the After Party and let your inner child loose.

 Established in 2014, this wine spot is known for being the hostess with the mostess.
 Municipal Winemakers is famous for partnering with neighboring businesses to throw events including outdoor movie nights, weaving workshops, yoga, and DJ garden parties.
 They’re encouraging sustainability by selling wine in reusable bottles, which you can refill for half price.
 Need wine on the fly?
 They’ll even deliver the goods to your door on bike.

 Helena Bakery | 131 Anacapa

 Treat yourself to freshly baked bread and layered sandwiches at Helena Bakery.
-Whether you’re at the start of your day or in for a mid-day pick me up, you can’t go wrong.
-Helena Bakery emulates Funk Zone community values by sharing their warehouse space with the Santa Barbara wine collective.
+Whether you’re at the start of your day or in for a mid-day pick-me-up, you can’t go wrong.
+Helena Bakery emulates Funk Zone community values by sharing its warehouse space with the Santa Barbara wine collective.
 Bread, cheese, and wine all in one stop?
 We’re all in on this trio.